Stringy power operations in Tate K-theory: Localization and Fourier expansion

 given by the Fourier expansion principle.
 Here $V_\CC$ denotes the complexification of $V$.
 Let now $\gg$ act on $V$, where $|g|=l$.
 Note that $1\in\Rl$ acts by multiplication with $\zeta_l^j$ on the $j^{th}$ summand of the right-hand side.
 A loop is $\ZZ/l\ZZ$-equivariant, if and only if its Fourier expansion $\sum v_jq^j$ satisfies

 Hence we have

-Here $(V_\CC)_\zeta$ denotes the $\zeta$-eigenspace of the complexification of $V$, and similarly, $V_1$ denotes the vectors of $V$ fixed by $g$. \end{Exa} \begin{Exa} Let $\mV=\mL(V\mmod G)$ be the orbifold loop bundle of a $G$-equivariant $\mG$-vector bundle over $M$.
+Here $(V_\CC)_\zeta$ denotes the $\zeta$-eigenspace of the complexification of $V$, and similarly, $V_1$ denotes the vectors of $V$ fixed by $g$. \end{Exa} \begin{Exa} Let $\mV=\mL(V\mmod G)$ be the orbifold loop bundle of a $G$-equivariant $\mG$-vector bundle over $M$ as in Example \ref{motivate-loop-bdl-Exa}.
 Let $l$ be the order of $g\in G$, and let $m$ be a point in $M^g$.
 We have

 and hence

 where $(V_\CC)_\zeta$ denotes the $\zeta$-eigenbundle of the action of $g$ on $V_\CC\at{M^g}$.
 (Compare also \cite[(5.1.1)]{FNLU}.) \end{Exa}